marzzzello/ipa-dumper/README.md

     bulk_decrypt        Installs apps, decrypts and uninstalls them dump                Decrypts und dumps ipa package
     ssh_cmd             Execute ssh command on device
-    install             Opens app in appstore on device and simulates touch input to download and install the app
+    install             Opens app in appstore on device and simulates touch input to download and installs the app

 optional arguments:
   -h, --help            show this help message and exit